captchafree/VisualCube/README.md

 A java framework that uses [VisualCube](http://cube.crider.co.uk/visualcube.php) to generate static images of Rubik's cubes.
 It needs an internet connection to generate an image the first time, but caches it so it can be generated again without one.

 ## Installation
-To use VisualCube all you need to do is [download the jar file](https://github.com/jbeck18/VisualCube/blob/master/VisualCube.jar) and add it to your project.
+[Download the jar file](https://github.com/jbeck18/VisualCube/blob/master/VisualCube.jar) and add it to your project.

 ## Tutorial